wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-teams-dev/includes/4-context.md

 In this unit, you'll learn how to conditionally display information depending if the SharePoint Framework client-side web part is running in a SharePoint or Microsoft Teams environment.

-## SharePoint Framework and Microsoft Teams Context
+## SharePoint Framework and Microsoft Teams context

 All SharePoint components, including client-side web parts, have access to the current context.
 The context, available from the `this.context` object, gives your components access to details about the page the component is running on.